AI Recruiting Bots – Real Use Cases

 Ask any recruiter what the issue is in Talent Acquisition, and they’re not going to say a lack of qualified applicants.

-The issue is the “hiring manager.”
 Who is the hiring manager?
-Generally it’s some guy without the authority to pick up the tab for the pizza party with prior auth, but for some reason, you – as an executive – have giving him carte blanche to 1) represent your company and brand with zero training and 2) spend hundreds of thousands of company dollars to hire people for your organization with zero oversight, training, or feedback.
+Generally it’s some mid white guy who doesn’t have the authority to pick up the tab for the pizza party without prior auth, but for some reason, the company has giving him carte blanche to 1) represent your company and brand to prospective talent with zero training, oversight, for feedback and 2) spend hundreds of thousands of company dollars to hire talent for your organization with zero training, oversight, or feedback.

 If your hiring managers utter any of these statements, fire ’em…….